jht1493/ICM-2020-Code/weeks/02_animation.md

 The canvas should look like this:
 ![](../assets/2.5-setup-pattern.png)

-and you should see theses console messages.
+and you should see the console messages.
 If you don't see all of these lines, pull the top edge of the console panel up to make it bigger.
 ```
 row 1
 draw_shape1 x=0 y=0